cucapra/gator/Artifact.md

 In this section, we will examine how to generate the graph in Figure 8, the data for the table in Table 1, and the images for Figure 7.

 Navigate to `linguine/benchmarks`.
-If not using the VM, you will need to follow the installation instructions for the python3 libraries and Chromium.
+If not using the VM, you will need to follow the installation instructions for the python3 libraries (the Chromium installation is not required until a later step).